 Through the Virtual Learning Environment, you will have online access to teaching materials, including lecture slides and recordings, practical demonstrations and supporting materials.

-The Department of Psychology is located in James College, Campus West.
+The Department of Psychology is located on Campus West.

-Most lectures, tutorials, seminars, practical work, staff offices and laboratories are in our purpose-built psychology building.
+Most tutorials, seminars, practical work, staff offices and laboratories are in our purpose-built psychology building.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.